 This, by no means, includes every possible topic in immigration law and should not be construed as legal advice.
 This section solely deals with “typical” issues in immigration laws.
 You should consult an immigration attorney for a specific answer to a legal question.

-“The Game” – Background of Immigration Law
+“The Game” – The Background of Immigration Laws

-Immigration law has evolved over the course of American and Global history.
+Immigration laws have evolved over the course of American and Global history.
 A primary purpose of United States immigration laws is to control the number and type of non-citizens who can be in the country.
 Among other things, these immigration laws outline conduct that can disqualify non-citizens from getting permission to enter or remain in the U.S. A key mechanism for enforcing the law against non-citizens already in the country is through their deportation.
 Under the law, one way such actions are justified is when the individual involved has been found to have committed various crimes.